 NOTE TO THE READER: This is a web-first document.
-In other words, the final Transportation Master Plan (TMP) will be a website, rather than a pdf document.
-For review purposes, the draft TMP has been formatted as a pdf, but the writing style and formatting are already designed for the web (bullets will be drop down accordions, etc.).
-This is intentional and means the look and feel of this document may differ from other draft plans you have reviewed.
+In other words, the 2040 Transportation Master Plan is a website, rather than a pdf document.
+The 2040 TMP has also been formatted as a pdf, but the writing style and formatting are designed for the web (e.g., bullets are drop down accordions, etc.).
+This is intentional and means the look and feel of this document may differ from other plans you have seen.